 Diversity & Inclusion Pledge

-- Addressing bias in our content: Our Anti-Bias Review Board—financial experts and professionals with a background in supporting diversity, inclusion, and racial justice initiatives—have reviewed content representing 76% of our traffic and identified places to better address systemic racism and its relationship to personal finances and the economy.
-Editors and writers are in the midst of making changes recommended by the board.
+- Our Anti-Bias Review Board (ABRB)—financial experts and professionals with a background in supporting diversity, inclusion, and racial justice initiatives—have reviewed content representing 76% of our traffic and identified places to better address systemic racism and its relationship to personal finances and the economy.

 Change is incumbent on us, and we encourage our readers to share their thoughts and ideas for improvement by emailing us at email@example.com.